How to replace or cancel your whole life insurance policy

 When you buy a life insurance policy that lasts for a decade or more, you expect the insurer to be there for you for the long haul.
 (And rightfully.)

 It’s only natural that an insurer counts on the same dependability from you.
 Stability is essential to the whole system of life insurance.
-That’s why insurers, and the bodies that regulate them, make canceling or replacing a policy more difficult than canceling cable or returning something to Amazon.
+That’s why canceling an insurance policy is not exactly the same as ditching cable or returning a sweater to Amazon.
 Again, that’s an important reason to do your homework before buying a policy, not after.

 So what are my options for canceling or replacing a whole life insurance policy?

-Ok, so now you understand why canceling a policy is so difficult.
-And while you were moved by our brief history of the life insurance industry, and our explanations for why canceling a term life insurance policy could be detrimental to the public good, or potentially cost you a bit of money, you’re still unhappy with your life insurance situation.
+While you were moved by our brief history of the life insurance industry, and our explanations for why canceling a life insurance policy could be detrimental to the public good, or potentially cost you a bit of money, you’re still unhappy with your life insurance coverage situation.
 That’s fair.
 Here is what you can do.

 If you believe you’re overinsured…